-Which ... you know ... is fine and everything but might be a tad confusing to your readers.
+Which ... you know ... having multiple personalities is fine and everything but might be a tad confusing to your audience.

 12. Write down blog post specifics (if you have a blog for your business.)

 The last thing that you wanna do is write down any guidelines that you have for your blog posts.
 You will want to consider questions such as, do you have any rules for your post titles?
 Is there a minimum/maximum number of photos that you'd like to include in each post?
 What size font will your text be?
 Will you always want to include links?
 Do you have any specific guidelines for writing about affiliate stuff?

 13. Save your document and keep it on your desktop.